install.packages("pak") #IF NOT ALREADY INSTALLED

 facet_grid(. ~ Species) #<--MAKE ONE SMALL MULTIPLE (PANEL) PER SPECIES (ACROSS COLUMNS)As this example shows, many features in ggplotplus are compatible with faceting, though some may require some thought.

 For example, using yaxis_title_plus() with facets works—the function places the relocated y-axis title below the facet strip labels.
 However, for some, this could look a little confusing or awkward.
-In general, we don’t recommend using yaxis_title_plus() when you’re faceting and have the facet strip labels at the top of the plot.
+In general, I don’t recommend using yaxis_title_plus() when you’re faceting and have the facet strip labels at the top of the plot.

 However, there are three potential workarounds.
 The first is simply to facet by rows instead of columns: